 - Egocentrically Religious: Zig-Zagged with Jake.
-While Jake believes that, as a practising Calvinist, he is one of those pre-destined to be saved by God, his behaviour with other people doesn't suggest that he looks down upon them.
-The only people he is really contemptuous of are some of the sex workers who act vulgarly in his presence.
+While Jake believes that, as a practicing Calvinist, he is one of those predestined to be saved by God, his behavior with other people doesn't suggest that he looks down upon them.
+The only people he much holds in contempt are some of the people in the sex industry who behave particularly vulgar in his presence.

 - Emotionally Tongue-Tied: Jake.
-It contributed to his wife's and daughter's perception that he was unloving.
+It contributed to his wife and daughter's perception that he was unloving.
 However, as Jake admits at the end:Jake: I do love you.
 I just never knew how to show you.
 It's very difficult for me - not being able to talk.
 I'll try.
 It's just my damnable pride.

 - Fan Disservice: Most of the scenes are rife with explicit material but the purpose is to show the ubiquity of sex as a "product" for consumption in the adult industry.
-The viewer, like Jake, is initially shocked by the crassness and then resigned to these settings.
+The viewer, like Jake, may initially be shocked by the crassness, but will soon be jaded to these settings.

 - The Fundamentalist: Jake is a strict Calvinist who doesn't drink, smoke, gamble and is sexually conservative all around, making him even stricter than his likewise straight-laced relatives (shown smoking at the film's opening Christmas gathering at his house).
-The film rather deconstructs the negative stereotypes of this kind of character as it invites us to sympathize with him as he does some soul-searching regarding his religious beliefs and his views on sex workers.
-The ending defies this trope altogether: while he doesn't approve of any of these occupations any more than he did before, we see how much he has changed when Jake pleads with his daughter to return to him, even though he has learnt that she joined the pornography industry of her own free will.
+The film rather deconstructs the negative stereotypes of this kind of character as it invites us to sympathize with him as he does some soul-searching regarding his religious beliefs while dealing with prostitutes and pornographers.
+The ending defies this trope altogether: while he doesn't approve of any of these occupations any more than he did before, we see how much he genuinely loves his daughter as he's pleading with her to return to him, even though he now realizes she chose to be in the pornography industry rather than being coerced into it.